-In economics, a J Curve refers to a change in the country’s balance of trade, following a currency devaluation or depreciation.
-A weak currency means that the imports will be costly, while it will be less valuable to export commodities.
-The imbalance leads to a fall in the current accounts, hence a smaller surplus or a bigger deficit.
-The high cost of imports will reduce the import volume, and this will cause the volume of exports to rise due to the more competitive prices of foreign buyers.
-Foreign buyers will be attracted to lower-priced local products.
-Since domestic consumers will buy less of the imported goods, they will purchase comparable local products that are more affordable than the foreign-originated goods.
+In economics, a J Curve refers to a change in the country’s balance of trade, often following a currency devaluation or depreciation.
+A weak currency means that imports will be costly, while it will be more profitable to export commodities.
+The imbalance leads to a fall in the current account, hence a smaller surplus or a bigger deficit.

-Immediately after the devaluation of a currency, the immediate reaction is that exports will remain unchanged while imports will increase.
-Traders with preexisting contracts with foreign producers and manufacturers will honor their agreements.
-In the short run, there will be a lag in changing the consumption habits of imports, and there will be an immediate jump followed by a lag until traders stop importing expensive products.
+Immediately after the devaluation of a currency, there will be a lag in changing the consumption of imports.
 The demand for expensive imports and the demand for cheaper exports will be unchanged in the short run, as consumers look for cheaper alternatives.

 The long-term implication of currency devaluation or depreciation is that local consumers will switch to comparable locally-produced products.
-Also, foreign traders will purchase more products that are being exported to their country than they will buy their country’s products.
+Also, foreign traders will purchase more products that are being exported to their country.
 The products exported to their country are relatively cheaper due to the weakened currency value.
 At this stage, the country experiences the desired outcome of improving the current account balance.
-The J Curve forms when the country’s currency appreciates and the value of exports become more expensive than the value of imports.
+The J Curve forms when the country’s currency appreciates and the value of exports becomes more expensive than the value of imports.